siinlab/darija-chatbot/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug Report
+about: Create a report to help us improve the project.
+labels: bug
+---

 <!--
     Thank you for submitting an issue!
 Please provide as much detail as possible.
     If your issue is related to a bug, please provide the following details.